Leadership and Board of Strategic Service

 Mary Wetherall, RN, MSN, HN-BC, is a tour de force.
 CEO of a federally qualified health center, she has previously served as a Chief Medical Officer and Chief Operations Officer.
 She's an emergency nurse, a nurse examiner, a yoga instructor, and serves or chairs diverse boards and committees, all with a yen for holistic and selfless service.
 With more than 25 years' commitment to improving health care delivery, Mary's skillset has been continuously refined through administrative and clinical leadership roles including Community Health Center Administration, Forensic Nursing, Graduate Medical Education, Emergency Nursing, Humanitarian Aid, and Homebirth midwifery.
 She says her goal is to broaden her sphere of influence to optimize health care delivery for both providers and patients.

 A graduate of Yale and Georgetown Law, Matt brings drive, board experience, and diverse fiduciary expertise to our development efforts.
+Mr. Fisher adds a West Coast perspective to the board.
+He was instrumental in enabling greater development capacity through International and stock transfer capabilities.

 Fr.
 Gary Studniewski